 The western world depends largely on Greek, Roman and other medieval sources of alternative healing.
 In the East, India offers Ayurvedic solutions of many types.
 Chinese herbal medicines also have a large following with its rich history.
 What has been a common factor for all these three types is that none of them worked on any scientific principles.
 A combination of faith and common knowledge helped general physicians to cure their patients.
 They tackled the root cause of the problem rather than look at the effect.
 Time and skill helped some to identify herbs and plants.

 Indian Herbal Medicine: Much of ancient India's contribution to the medicinal world is surrounded in myth, legend, and superstition.
-Especially when it comes to traditional methods of cure, the west has looked suspiciously the way; it works without any scientific reasoning.
-However, the truth lies out there in millions of people worldwide now turning to Indian ancient sciences to take care of their health.
+Especially when it comes to traditional methods of cure, the west has looked the way suspiciously; it works without any scientific reasoning.
+However, the truth lies out there in millions of people worldwide now turning to ancient Indian sciences to take care of their health.
 Whether it is yoga, Ayurveda, Homeopathy or any other form of naturopathy, there are enough people wanting to try out alternate ways of healing.
 With celebrities endorsing some of the forms, they have become popular.
-Indian herbal medicines use various herbs and roots, sometimes succulents, different mushrooms, cacti and seeds.
+Indian herbal medicines use various herbs and roots, sometimes succulents, different mushrooms, cacti, and seeds.
 Some of these herbs have been used to correct cosmetic problems like acne, skin ailments, making perfumes also.

 This is a positive sign for the Indian herbal medicine industry as it capable of turning into a profitable venture for local pharmacies that have been producing products of medicinal value for more than half a century or more than that.
 The government of India also felt the need to support the ancient health systems and in 1995 established 'Indian Systems of Medicine and Homeopathy' (ISM & H) now known as Ayush (Ayurveda, Yoga, Unani, Siddha, and Homoeopathy).
-With recognized courses in training and teaching institutes, it is a step forward to allow practitioners of alternate healing therapies to work alongside allopathic doctors on par.
-This will definitely reduce the problems of quacks also.
-Proper funding for research and development will also allow Ians to conduct tests and improve on the medicinal systems already existing.
-As they are cost effective and been used for long it will help in exploring and curing many ailments.
+With recognized courses in training and teaching institutes, it is a step forward to allow practitioners of alternative healing therapies to work alongside allopathic doctors on par.
+This will reduce the problems of quacks also.
+Proper funding for research and development will also allow ions to conduct tests and improve on the medicinal systems already existing.
+As they are cost-effective and been used for long, it will help in exploring and curing many ailments.

-Skin diseases Skin diseases are among the most common health problems worldwide and are associated with a considerable burden.
+Skin diseases are among the most common health problems worldwide and are associated with a considerable burden.
 The burden of skin disease is a multidimensional concept that encompasses psychological, social and financial consequences of the skin disease on the patients, their families and on society.
 Chronic and incurable skin diseases, such as psoriasis and eczema, are associated with significant morbidity in the form of physical discomfort and impairment of patients' quality of life; whereas malignant diseases, such as malignant melanoma, carry substantial mortality.
 With the availability of a wide range of health status and quality-of-life measures, the effects of most skin diseases on patients' lives can be measured efficiently.
-The aim of this review is to present some of the published data in order to highlight the magnitude of the burden associated with some common skin diseases and also to suggest ways to quantify this burden of skin disease 7.
+This review aims to present some of the published data to highlight the magnitude of the burden associated with some common skin diseases and also to suggest ways to quantify this burden of skin disease 7.